This article has links to products and services we love, which we may make commission from.

 - 1 shot of palinca (yikes!)

-Bucharest is not only an extremely interesting historical city but is actually pretty big.
+Bucharest is not only an extremely interesting historical city but is pretty big.

-An accessible way to get around all the important places to visit in Bucharest is by bike.
-Slow Tours Half Day Bike tour meets every day and guides you around Romania’s Bucharest filling your head with facts about the ‘City of Contrasts’.
+An accessible way to get around all the important places to visit in Bucharest is by bike tour.

-Obviously never travel without insurance regardless of what type of trip you are making.
+Never travel without insurance, regardless of what type of trip you are making.

 See if they are right for you here.
 You may also like our insurance comparison guide.